Empower Up

-Empower Up, formerly known as CREAM (Computer Reuse Education And Marketing), a 501(c)(3), was a computer recycling center in SW Washington.
-Started in mid-2002, Empower Up took old electronics in for donation, and recycled/distributed them.
+Empower Up, formerly known as CREAM (Computer Reuse Education And Marketing), a 501(c)(3), was a computer recycling center in Southwest Washington based out of Vancouver, Washington.
+Started in mid-2002, Empower Up took donations of old electronics and computers for recycling, or distributed reusable items to families in the surrounding community.

 History

 Empower Up's history can be traced back to a collection event started by the City of Vancouver and Clark County in June 2001.
-The success of this collection prompted the city to start another collection in January 2002, to collect only reusable computers and monitors for the community.
-Due to the success of the second event, comments by sponsors, and the general public showed an interest in these collections.
+The success of this event prompted the city to start another collection in January 2002, specifically for computer recycling of reusable computers and monitors to give back to the community.
+Interest began to grow among the general public after the second collection.

-In mid-2002, after both an event for re-usage and recycling of computers, departments of the City of Vancouver created the program Computer REuse and Marketing, or CREAM.
-This new organization would have a permanent location, permanent collection sites, and mobile collection units to travel around the area.
-CREAM would also make sure of the proper disposal of materials in electronics not suitable for redistribution.
-By 2008, CREAM had distributed 250 refurbish computers to needy families (with the help of Salvation Army Family Services), and recycled 3.5 million pounds of electronic waste.
+In mid-2002, after another computer re-usage and recycling collection event, departments of the City of Vancouver created the program, Computer REuse and Marketing, (CREAM).
+The new organization was to have a permanent location and collection sites, as well as mobile collection units to travel around the area.
+CREAM was tasked to make sure of the proper disposal of materials in electronics not suitable for redistribution.
+By 2008, along with the help of Salvation Army Family Services, CREAM had distributed 250 refurbish computers to needy families and recycled 3.5 e6lb of electronic waste.

-Near the beginning of 2009, due to new laws in Washington, it was recommended that the organization become an independent non-profit organization.
-With the help of Habitat for Humanity, and Clark County ReStore, the state created a 3-year plan to make CREAM an independent nonprofit.
+Near the beginning of 2009, due to new laws in Washington, it was recommended that CREAM become an independent non-profit organization.
+With the help of Habitat for Humanity and Clark County ReStore, the state created a 3-year plan to make CREAM an independent nonprofit.
 In February 2009, they established their first permanent building in Vancouver.

-In April 2010, CREAM's name was changed to Empower Up, with the motto "Technology Reuse In Action", and changed to their current logo.
+In April 2010, CREAM's name was changed to Empower Up.
+The organization established a motto, "Technology Reuse In Action", and created a new logo.
 In October 2013 Empower Up moved to 3206 N E 52nd Street Vancouver Washington 98663 on St Johns Road.
 They expanded the Reuse store and added an eBay store.

-On 27 August 2016 Empower Up was shut down permanently, citing "economic pressure".
+On August 27, 2016 Empower Up was shut down permanently, citing "economic pressure".

 Media

-Empower Up has recently received attention from many local and state news sources.
-They have been featured in places such as KATU local news, The Vancouver Voice, and The Columbian.
+During Empower Up's existence, the non-profit received attention from local and state news sources such as KATU local news, The Vancouver Voice, and The Columbian.